 Self-help groups can plan important role in assisting people with FM to discover local resources that can access to help them manage their condition.

-Please refer to our Support Group link for more information on finding a support group in your area.
+Contact us for more information on finding a support group in your area.

 The Bateman Horne Center has launched their new six part series of online classes for ME and FM patients.